Belarusian nationalism: Konstanty Kalinowski and the January Uprising

-In spite of his later prestige, Kalinowski was a polarising figure at the time of his death, with Kalinowski's political opponent Jakub Gieysztor describing him as a "Litvin separatist."
+In spite of his later prestige, Kalinowski was a polarising figure at the time of his death, with Kalinowski's political opponent Jakub Gieysztor describing him as a "Lithuanian separatist."
 Józef Kajetan Janowski, on the other hand, a member of the Uprising's Polish National Government, called Kalinowski, "a true apostle of the Belarusian people."
 Kalinowski was also idolized by Polish rebels as a supporter of Polish nationalism.
 Regardless of differing views on his legacy, Kalinowski began to emerge as a Belarusian national hero during the 1930s, as Soviet educational institutions emphasized his role in history.
 Following the defeat of the January Uprising, Belarusian nationalism faded from consciousness, amidst competition between Lithuanian, Polish, Ukrainian, and Russian nationalists.

 The Russian Revolution and Belarusian Democratic Republic

 Beginning in the 1890s, Belarusian nationalism began to re-emerge.
 Francišak Bahuševič's 1891 call for Belarusians to identify with their nation was followed by the foundation of Nasha Niva in Vilnius in 1909.
 The Belarusian Socialist Assembly, a left-wing political party calling for the independence of Belarus, was founded in 1902.
 Attempts were also made to restore the Uniate Church, with Metropolitan Archbishop of the Ukrainian Greek Catholic Church Andrey Sheptytsky making a secret visit to Belarus at the behest of nationalist leaders Ivan Luckievič and Anton Luckievich, though nothing developed from it.
 Belarusian nationalism found particular growth in northern and central Belarus, where religious plurality was more common than the Catholic West and Orthodox East.
 However, nationalists faced the problems of apathy and hostility from their countrymen: With the majority of the intelligentsia becoming convinced of Belarusian nationalism only in the 1890s, few Belarusians, the majority of whom were peasants, had any unique Belarusian national consciousness, and primarily identified with Poland or Russia, depending on their religion.
 Nationalists were also opposed by the local intellectuals of peasant and clerical origins; those who were not rooted in the old Polonized aristocracy or gentry.
 These intellectuals are referred to as West-Rusists or Westrussianists.
+One of the leading voices of the West-Rusists was historian and journalist Lukyan Solonevich, the father of anti-Soviet dissident and Tsarist philosopher Ivan Solonevich, as well as author Boris Solonevich.